Malivil/TTT-Randomat-20/README.md

 - u/tundrat on Reddit for ideas for improving the "Incriminating Evidence" event
 - u/zoxzix89 on Reddit for the idea for the "Time Warp" event
 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded in the "Blind Traitors" event
-- Alex, Angela, Clockwork_tiger, Dom, Jaakko, Neil, and Pardival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord and [Fyxen](https://steamcommunity.com/profiles/76561198810121546/) for contributing sound clips for the "Narration" event
+- Alex, Angela, Clockwork_tiger, Dom, [Fyxen](https://steamcommunity.com/profiles/76561198810121546/), Jaakko, Neil, and Pardival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for contributing sound clips for the "Narration" event
 - Alex, Rhettg32, and Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flu Season" event
 - Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" events
-- Angela, Crimson, Fazzy, Noxx, Spirit, and The Stig from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord and [Fyxen](https://steamcommunity.com/profiles/76561198810121546/) for ideas for improving the "Incriminating Evidence" event
+- Angela, Crimson, Fazzy, [Fyxen](https://steamcommunity.com/profiles/76561198810121546/), Noxx, Spirit, and The Stig from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for ideas for improving the "Incriminating Evidence" event
 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING", "Don't Let it Go to Your Head", and "Wasteful!" events
 - CrimsonDude from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "The Sky is Lava" event and the name of the "Opposite Day" event
 - Dom and Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranoid" event
 - Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Hedge Your Bets", "Typeracer", "Second Chance", "Stick With Me" events
+- [Fyxen](https://steamcommunity.com/profiles/76561198810121546/) from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" and "Breadcrumbs" events
 - Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event and for one of the options in the "Paranormal Activity" event
 - Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script", "That Doesn't Sound Right", and "Narration" events and the name of the "Down Under" event
 - Spirit from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Gifts from the Dead" event and the name of the "Breadcrumbs" event
 - Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranormal Activity" and "They have a cave troll" events
 - Tryhardsupreme from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Down Under" event
 - Woodysus from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Our Little Secret" event
-- [Fyxen](https://steamcommunity.com/profiles/76561198810121546/) for the idea for the "Incriminating Evidence" and "Breadcrumbs" events
 - Matt from Nanotekkit for the idea for the "Boo!", "RISE FROM YOUR...
 Bees?", and "Smoke Signals" events
 - Shahad from Nanotekkit for the idea for the "Earthquake" event
 - Ben of the Yogscast for the "Blerg" sounds used in the "Narration" event